RogerParkinson/madura-vaadin-support/madura-login/README.md

  * forgot password, change password
  * a more dynamic/robust way of storing the password (ie a production implementation of AuthenticationDelegate.java)

-To do:

- * doesn't work at all on Chromium browser, ie doesn't redirect to application.

 More detailed documentation for this is found in the [madura-vaadin](../madura-vaadin/README.md) project.

 ![Default login screen](../madura-vaadin/docs/images/Login.png)